vincentxanderlee-rgb/2026-Spring-Brown-UTRA/README.md

-# 2026-Spring-Brown-Machine-Learning
+# 2026-Spring-Brown-UTRA
-My coursework for the 2026 Spring Semester Machine Learning(CSCI 1420) class at Brown University
+My work during my Undergraduate Teaching and Research Awards term as a Machine Learning intern at Brown.